 Quebec targets the FIQ

-The opposition on Tuesday criticized the Prime Minister’s remarks about the president of the Quebec Interprofessional Health Federation (FIQ), Julie Bouchard.
+The opposition on Tuesday criticized the Prime Minister’s remarks regarding the president of the Quebec Interprofessional Health Federation (FIQ), Julie Bouchard.
 On Monday, François Legault shared Patrick Lagacé’s column on Twitter entitled “Bialing for blubbering” by taking up a sentence from his text.

 The Parti Québécois said that this exit “is not worthy” and asked Mr. Legault to rectify the situation.
 The Liberals recalled that the Prime Minister must “be a unifier”, while Quebec solidaire argued that the tweet was “revealing of the attitude of François Legault [qui est] in showdown mode.